FAQs

 Q: Is Pilibos a college preparatory school?

 A: Yes, we are a college preparatory institution.
-Our rigorous college preparatory curriculum is meticulously designed to prepare students for success at top-level universities.
-Each year, students are required to enroll in five academic classes in the core subject areas of English, Math, Science, History & Armenian, as well as additional supplemental courses.
+Our rigorous college preparatory curriculum is meticulously designed to prepare Scholars for success at top-level universities.
+Each year, Scholars must enroll in five academic classes in the core subject areas of English, Math, Science, History & Armenian, as well as additional supplemental courses.
 In addition to the rigorous required curriculum, we also offer 16 AP-level courses and 9 Honors courses.

 Q: What is the daily schedule?